OctopusDeploy/blog/blog/2022-01/automate-guided-failure-with-lambda/index.md

 - **Event Categories**: Guided failure interruption raised
 - **Payload URL**: `[API Gateway Invoke URL]/octopus/webhook?type=Guidance&action=Fail`

-When done, it should look something like this:
+When done, it will look something like this:

 ![Octopus dashboard open on the Configuration tab with Webhook Notifcations section highlighted and Payload URL showing](octopus-subscription-webhook.png)

 ## Testing the solution
-To test this solution we will need to do two things:
+To test this solution we need to do two things:

 - Enable guided failure
 - Configure the deployment to fail